What is the Glacier Jewish Community?

-Our community comes together to celebrate and honor the abundance of Jewish holy days, traditions, customs, wisdom, history, evolution, and, of course, food!
+Our worship, learning, and activities reflect the natural abundance that surrounds us and Judaism's deep environmental foundation and sacred cycles.
 We eat, pray, hike, paddle, ski, sing, read and learn.
 Our gatherings are open to all who seek Jewish connection, and are designed to generate warmth, enthusiasm, and a sense of belonging.
-We cultivate connections through meaningful, shared experiences, including important conversations about what it means to be and do Jewish in our time.

 Spiritual Leadership – Rabbi Jessica Shimberg